cloud-elements/devportal/docs/guides/formulasC2/examples.md

   5. Click **Save**.
   6. Select the variable that you just created (`originInstance`), and then click **Save**.

-        Your formula visualization should like like the following example:
+        Your formula visualization should look like the following example:
         ![Trigger](img/viz-trigger.png)

-4. Add another element instance variable to represent the system to be updated after you create a contact at the `originInstance`.
+4. Add another Element Instance variable to represent the system to update after you create a contact at the `originInstance`.
   5. Click **Variables**.
   ![Variables](img/variables.png)
   7. Click **Element Instance**.